Real structures on complex algebraic varieties with a reductive group action: Real structures on linear representations and nilpotent orbits

-is a $(G,\sigma)$-equivariant real structure on $\O$ which is not obtained by differentiating a real group structure on $G$ when $\theta \notin 2\pi \Z$ (because, in this case, $\mu_\theta$ does not preserve the Lie bracket). \item Let $G=\SL_3$ with $\sigma(g)=\overline{g}$ for all $g \in G$ (here $\overline{g}$ denotes the complex conjugate of $g$), and let $\O_{reg}$ be the \emph{regular} nilpotent orbit in $\sl_3$ (i.e.~the unique nilpotent orbit whose closure contains all the other nilpotent orbits).
-Then it follows from Lemma \ref{lem: two conditions} that the map
+\begin{example} (see \cite[Example 1.4 and Section 6]{MJT21}) Let $G=\SL_3(\C)$ with $\sigma(g)=\overline{g}$ for all $g \in G$ (here $\overline{g}$ denotes the complex conjugate of $g$), and let $\O_{reg}$ be the \emph{regular} nilpotent orbit in $\sl_3$ (i.e.~the unique nilpotent orbit whose closure contains all the other nilpotent orbits).
+A representative of $\O_{reg}$ is given by $ $ ; its stabilizer is